 Private Facebook community

 Social media templates

 We love Emma Lemke’s email newsletters: they’re fresh, minimalist and full of relevant content.
 In this email, she shares free access to her online training course, which people can sign up for by clicking on the CTA button, and accessing it via the landing page.
 Using incentives and freebies can add value to your email content and entice new subscribers!

 How would you feel if your friends never called you by your name?
 Or if they forgot your birthday?
 It’s the same with your email content!

 Every email marketing strategy should include personalization, because it’s such a quick and easy way to connect with your subscribers.
-If you’re still not sure, here are some email marketing statistics for you to consider.
-74% of marketers agree that personalized emails increase customer engagement, but only 39% of online retailers actually use it.
+If you’re still not sure, here are some digital marketing statistics for you to consider.
+88% of users agree they are more likely to respond to an email favorably to personalized email messages, yet 53% of email marketers don’t use any segmentation or personalization in their email campaigns at all.
 This gives you a unique window of opportunity!

 Take a look at this email below.
 If it didn’t greet the subscriber by name, it would just be another generic email in their inbox.
-But because they’ve personalized their content marketing, it’s a direct invitation, one which the subscriber is far more likely to respond to.
+But because they’ve personalized their email content, it’s a direct invitation, one which the subscriber is far more likely to respond to.

 Less is more!

 You’ve probably heard it a thousand times, but it’s always worth a reminder!
 Features are just facts about your product or service, whereas benefits will give your subscribers a powerful, emotional reason to invest in it.